segmentio/segment-docs/src/connections/destinations/catalog/selligent-marketing-cloud/index.md

 1. Login into your *Selligent Marketing Cloud* environment.
 2. Within the *Selligent Marketing Cloud* module click the wheel icon at the bottom-left corner to access the general configuration panel:
 ![1](images/1.png)
-3. Click on the "Access Management" tab and select "Service Accounts":
+1. Navigate tothe "Access Management" tab and select "Service Accounts":
 ![2](images/2.png)
-4. In order to create a new account click on the "New" icon:
+4. To create a new account click on the "New" icon:
 ![3](images/3.png)
 5. Provide a "Name" and choose the type "Custom", confirm by clicking the Save button.
 6. Set an expiration date.
 This indicates the period the key will be valid before it needs to be refreshed.